The Message of Jesus is an incarnational message.

 “So, what the difference?” the sceptic might probe.
 “Isn’t this passage just myth and legend?”

 “Could well be,” you might agree, “the Scriptures do contain some passages that border on myth and legend.
 And we should expect that.
 It’s written by humans authors after all.
-However, the Christian faith is not founded on these incidents.
-In fact, if you discount all the supernatural accounts in the Scriptures as myth and legend, or allegory and archetype, it doesn’t undermine the revelation of God’s nature and purpose.”
+However, the larger-than-life figures and characters in the Scriptures are never deified like we find in pagan mythologies.
+They are not worshipped; they’re always subject to God and His unfolding purpose.
+And most importantly, the Christian faith is not founded on these incidents.
+In fact, if you discount all the supernatural accounts in the Scriptures as myth and legend, or allegory and archetype, it doesn’t undermine the revelation of God’s nature or redemptive plan.”

 And then you’d pause for breath because the next thing you’re going to say is the most important: